mnafricano/KanoBot/README.md

 KanoBot
 =======

-The bot structure originally created for Storm Trooper in Electric Storm.
+The bot structure originally created for Storm Trooper in [Google](http://google.com).
+.